 Our sub-state model uses county level data combined into regional aggregates, with selected variables from our Indiana state model as exogenous variables.
 Here we present a regional breakdown based on the state’s larger metropolitan statistical areas (MSAs).

-For 2012-2016 all MSAs except Anderson show employment growth.
-Employment growth is fastest in the Elkhart-Goshen, Indianapolis, Louisville, Evansville, and Lafayette MSAs.
-Each of these MSAs is expected to experience greater employment growth above 2.0 percent compared to the state average of 1.6 percent.
+For 2013-2016 all MSAs except Anderson show employment growth.
+Employment growth is fastest in the Indianapolis, Elkhart-Goshen, Louisville, Lafayette, Bloomington and Evansville MSAs.
+Each of these MSAs is expected to experience greater employment growth above the state average of 2.1 percent per year.

-Income growth is forecasted in all regions with the top MSAs being Elkhart-Goshen, Columbus, Indianapolis, Evansville, South Bend, Fort Wayne,and Lafayette.
-Each of these MSAs is expected to experience greater income growth exceeding 4.5 percent compared to the state average of 3.8 percent.
+Income growth is forecasted in all regions with the top MSAs being Indianapolis, Elkhart-Goshen, Columbus, Evansville and Lafayette.
+In total 8 of the 14 MSAs are expected to experience greater income growth than the state average of 3.8 percent.